Skip to main content

 Arthur Lyon Dahl

 Arthur Lyon Dahl is President of the International Environment Forum and a retired senior official of the United Nations Environment Programme, where he coordinated the UN System-wide Earthwatch and was Deputy Director of the Oceans and Coastal Areas Programme.
 He studied biology at Stanford University and has a PhD in marine biology from the University of California at Santa Barbara.
 He resided in the Pacific Islands for 11 years as Regional Ecological Advisor and organised the Secretariat of the Pacific Regional Environment Programme (SPREP).
 He helped to launch the concept of Small Island Developing States, including the final drafting of that section of Agenda 21 for the 1992 Rio Earth Summit.
-He has expertise in climate science and has researched and published on indigenous knowledge and value systems in the Pacific Islands.
+He has expertise in climate science and has researched and published on Indigenous Knowledge and value systems in the Pacific Islands.

 Where Online through Zoom